VincentLu91/airplanes_or_cars/README.md

 # Airplanes or Automobiles

+Docker/Flask version of application deployed on Heroku: https://github.com/VincentLu91/airplanes-or-cars-docker-flask

+## About the Project

 The simple binary image classification application distinguishes between two popular types of transport: airplanes or autombiles.

 It uses a VGG16 pre-trained model from the Keras library and replaces the fully connected layers of the trained VGG model with the new classifier part to interpret the output with a stochastic gradient descent optimizer.
 As well, the classification app runs a test harness to estimate the performance of the custom-trained  model.

 The application is written in streamlit for the front-end.
 Accompanying libraries include Pillow for loading/processing images, and keras for defining and configuring the deep learning image classification model.

+Limitation: it can only resize images of certain sizes to 224 * 224 * 3

 ## How to access the data app